Table of Contents

 Several bursae around the hip joint prevent friction between the joint and the strong muscles supporting it.
-These include the trochanteric bursa, the ischial bursa and the iliopectineal bursa.
-The different movements occurring at the hip joint include flexion, extension, abduction, adduction, medial and lateral rotation.
+These include the trochanteric bursa, the ischial bursa, and the iliopectineal bursa.
+The different movements occurring at the hip joint include flexion, extension, abduction, adduction, and medial and lateral rotation.

-The joint is stabilized by strong muscles and ligaments which include the quadriceps and the hamstring muscles, the anterior and posterior cruciate ligaments, the medial collateral and the lateral collateral ligaments and finally the patellar ligament.
+The joint is stabilized by strong muscles and ligaments, which include the quadriceps and hamstring muscles, the anterior and posterior cruciate ligaments, the medial collateral and lateral collateral ligaments, and finally, the patellar ligament.

 Cushioning the articular surfaces of the joint are the medial and lateral menisci, which are semilunar-shaped fibrocartilages.
 Additional bursae prevent friction between the structures supporting the knee joint: the suprapatellar bursa, and the gastrocnemius bursa.

 Movements occurring at the knee joint include flexion, extension, and a small degree of medial and lateral rotation.
-It is an important joint that helps to transmit the weight of the body to the foot.
-It is important for our daily activities such as walking, running, and sitting.
+It is an important joint that helps transmit the weight of the body to the foot.
+It is important for our daily activities, such as walking, running, and sitting.

 Also called the talocrural joint, this is a true hinge joint formed between the articular surfaces of the distal tibia, distal fibula, and the talus.
-This functionally a hinge joint allowing plantar flexion, dorsiflexion and a small degree of abduction, adduction, and rotation.
+This functions as a hinge joint allowing plantar flexion, dorsiflexion, and a small degree of abduction, adduction, and rotation.

 Subtalar joint (talo-calcanean joint)

 It is located distal to the ankle joint and is a synovial joint formed by the talus and the calcaneus bone.
 These two bones articulate twice: anteriorly and posteriorly when the concave area of the talus meets the convex surface of the calcaneus.

-There are three articular facets between the talus and the calcaneus called the anterior, middle and the posterior facets.
+There are three articular facets between the talus and the calcaneus called the anterior, middle, and posterior facets.
 The middle facet is formed by the sustentaculum tali.
 The tarsal canal separates the posterior facet from the other facets.

 The joint capsule is attached to the margins of the articular surface of both the bones.
 The ligaments which stabilize this joint are the medial, lateral, and interosseous talocalcaneal ligaments.